Exploring

 WisDOT is closely coordinating with the city of Milwaukee and Milwaukee County to identify opportunities to improve the transportation network and develop solutions for the corridor that will increase community connectivity and enhance activation.

 WisDOT has met with numerous local government agency representatives, elected officials and key stakeholders to gather initial feedback on the existing conditions of the Lake Interchange and understand the needs and priorities of the study corridor, which led to the development of the design concepts.
 During the Concept Development phase, WisDOT engaged with local municipal representatives to review preliminary analyses and stakeholder feedback.
-This collaboration supported the study’s advancement to the Alternatives Definition phase, where WisDOT will identify alternatives and define their elements.
-The alternatives advancing will include options from each concept group: No Build, Replace in Kind, Freeway Improvement and Freeway Removal.
+This collaboration supported the study’s advancement to the Alternatives Definition phase, where WisDOT identified alternatives and defined their elements.
+The alternatives include options from each group: No Build, Replace in Kind, Freeway Removal and Freeway Improvement.

 Local coordination with municipal representatives, local elected officials and regional transportation agencies will be ongoing throughout the study.